hapify/cli/README.md

 Alias: `hpf x`

-This will generate the channel from its templates and its models.
+This command generates the channel from its templates and its models.
 Then it saves the generated files in a zip file.
 To run this command you must be in the channel directory, next to the `hapify.json` file.

-By default, the zip file has the name of the channel, ie the folder name.
+By default, the zip file has the channel's name, ie the folder name.
 Example: `angular-admin/angular-admin.zip`.
 You can define a custom path with this option: `-o, --output <path>`.